-- 1. Fill the fuel tank. - 2.
-Add POLARIS Carbon Clean Fuel Treatment or POLARIS Fuel Stabilizer.
+- 1. Fill the fuel tank. - Add POLARIS Carbon Clean Fuel Treatment or POLARIS Fuel Stabilizer or equivalent fuel treatments or stabilizers.
 Follow the instructions on the container for the recommended amount.
 Carbon Clean removes water from fuel systems, stabilizes fuel and removes carbon deposits from pistons, rings, valves and exhaust systems. - 3.
 Allow the engine to run for 15-20 minutes to allow the stabilizer to disperse through the entire fuel delivery system.